-LunaJoy specializes in therapy, psychiatry, and wellness services for women.
+LunaJoy specializes in therapy, psychiatry, and wellness services designed for women.
 It offers medication management, group therapy, wellness coaching, and more, tailored to support women through different life stages and address a wide range of needs, including anxiety, trauma, and reproductive health.
-LunaJoy is available in 13 states and accepts some commercial insurance plans.
+LunaJoy is available in 12 states plus D.C. and accepts several major insurance plans.

 Pros & Cons